UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 Growth Planning Tip

-If you are starting with 10 cameras and expect to reach 14-15 within 18 months, the UNVR is a strong fit.
-If your current 12-camera deployment is phase one of a planned 20-camera system, the UNVR Pro prevents a costly migration.
-For 30+ cameras, consider stacking two UNVRs or stepping up to the Enterprise NVR.
+Existing Gen 1 deployments: If you are starting with 10 cameras and expect to reach 14-15 within 18 months, the UNVR is a reasonable fit.
+If your current 12-camera deployment is phase one of a planned 20-camera system, the UNVR Pro can avoid a later migration.
+For 30+ cameras, step up to the Enterprise NVR (ENVR) rather than relying on stacking.

 Storage Capacity and RAID Configuration

 UNVR Pro (7 bays): With seven 18TB drives in RAID 5, usable capacity reaches approximately 108TB.
-Alternatively, RAID 10 with seven drives provides ~54TB usable with significantly faster read/write performance — ideal for high-bitrate 4K playback and simultaneous multi-camera review.
+In RAID 10, six of the seven drives form mirrored pairs (~54TB usable) and the seventh becomes a hot spare — providing both faster read/write performance and automatic failover protection.

 Retention Estimates